sdsc/hdf-roll/README.md

 machines.
 - <a href="http://www.hdfgroup.org/products/hdf5" target="_blank">HDF5</a> is a
 data model, library, and file format for storing and managing data.
+- The <a href="http://www.h5py.org" target="_blank">H5PY</a> package is a
+Pythonic interface to the HDF5 binary data format.

 ## Requirements